kAAzuki/BeWayre/README.md

  --Steps to install libraries- _pip install library_name_

- --Change the path of files in the CodeMB.py in line_203 & 212

  --Then Run the script "CodeMB.py"

  -- The safest route will be plotted on a map displayed in a web browser.